Entrepreneurial Mindset Tool, how to measure the mindset accurately?

 People with an entrepreneurial mindset believe that they can reach their goals, even if they have no clue how to make it happen.

 Entrepreneurial people never give up.
-They keep working on tasks that have to be done today and keep their eyes on the goals for the far future.
+Instead, they keep going and working on tasks that have to be done today and keep their eyes on the goals for the far future.

 Venturous people are able to cope with uncertainties and accept that they could lose.
 Even if the risks are high, they believe it will turn out well.